-Aaron Bane Valentine is an autodidactic, multi-disciplinary artist and teacher based in Woodford County, Kentucky.
-Bane’s primary areas of artistic concentration are short-form poetry, brush calligraphy, and woodblock carving.
-With ten years of professional teaching experience he currently serves as English Program Director for GlobalStep Language Services — a small Japanese-owned business based in Lexington, Kentucky [RESUME].
-In addition to teaching and art, Bane centers his life around a daily meditation practice and enjoys music, carpentry, and gardening as hobbies.
+Bane Valentine is an autodidactic, multi-disciplinary artist and teacher based in Woodford County, Kentucky.
+His primary areas of artistic concentration are short-form poetry↗, brush calligraphy↗, and woodblock carving↗.
+With ten years of professional teaching experience he serves as English Program Director for GlobalStep Language Services — a small Japanese-owned business based in Lexington, Kentucky [RESUME].
+In addition to teaching and art, Bane centers his life around daily meditation practices and enjoys music, carpentry, and gardening as hobbies.
 He is a godfather and uncle of twelve.
 A third person account of his intriguing early life experiences can be perused below.

-Bane was born on (Columbus Day) October 12, 1987 to working class parents in central Kentucky.
-Bane is a family name taken from his maternal great grandfather, Henry Bane Compton (the youngest of twelve children, as are Bane and his mother the youngest of five and six, respectively).
-Ginger Valentine — the final of six girls — was born, auspiciously, on Valentine’s Day, and his father, Rick, on the 25th of December.
+Aaron Bane Valentine was born on (Columbus Day) October 12, 1987 to working class parents in central Kentucky.
+Bane is a family name taken from his maternal great grandfather, Henry Bane↗ (“Bean”) Compton (the youngest of seven children, as are Bane and his mother the youngest of five and six, respectively).
+Ginger Valentine, the final of six girls, was born, auspiciously, on Valentine’s Day, and his father, Rick, on the 25th of December.
 Bane is the youngest grandchild of twenty on his mother’s side and the oldest of four on his father’s.
 He was raised at 417 West Main Street at the apex of historic downtown Georgetown — a stone’s roll from Royal Spring (the birthplace of Kentucky Bourbon).

-The intensity of Bane’s early life experience was further compounded by a variety of health issues (spawned from a serious undiagnosed food allergy) and was highlighted by a unique, hereditary form of somnabulism.
-An anomalous, near nightly condition that can be described, in short, as sleep walking (with perfect motor control) during active REM sleep wherein the content of dreams is experienced as a visual hallucination woven into and on top of sense reality.
-If physically awoken in such a state, what was being experienced — while dreaming — as a tree might (for example) dissolve back into the bedside dresser.
-It is a process most notable for the extremity of its discombobulating effects (if awoken) and the marked difficulty of correctly orienting one’s self during such transitional phases.
-From sword fights and leaps across the room, to sitting up in bed and chatting/laughing with invisible interlocutors, it is a phenomenon that has taken on a multiplicity of forms throughout his life and continues to facilitate meaningful engagement with perplexing and imaginative mythopoetic dreamworlds.
+The intensity of Bane’s early life experience was further compounded by a variety of health issues (spawned from serious undiagnosed food allergies) and was highlighted by a unique, hereditary form of somnabulism↗.
+An anomalous condition that can be described, in short, as sleep walking, with perfect motor control, during active REM sleep, wherein the content of dreams is experienced as a visual hallucination woven on top of sense reality.
+If physically awoken during such an episode, what was being experienced as a tree — while dreaming — might dissolve back into the bedside dresser (for example).
+It is a process most notable for the extremity of its discombobulating effects — if awakened — and the painful difficulty of correctly orienting one’s self during transitional phases.
+From leaps across the room and opening a third story window to impenetrable force fields and sitting up in bed chatting/laughing with invisible interlocutors, it is a phenomenon that has taken on a multiplicity of forms throughout his life and continues to spawn perplexing and imaginative mythopoetic visions.

-Shortly after Bane’s family moved out of the house on Main Street they lost both Bane’s maternal grandfather (Coffman Glass) and his mother’s oldest sister (Patty Anne) in near succession.
-Bane had been extremely close to both, having had the good fortune of spending a great deal of time with each before their passing.
-After Patty Anne’s funeral Bane and his mother traveled to visit another of his aunts in Sarasota, Florida.
-On the seventh day — after the death of Patty Anne— a bird greeted Bane and his mother, who were swimming alone at an isolated neighborhood pool.
-For nearly twenty minutes the bird climbed on them, allowed them to stroke her feather’s softly, and jumped down and back up into their laps repeatedly.
-Two days later, Bane’s mother, while reading a book that his deceased aunt had left in Florida on her final visit, happened upon a chapter chronicling stories of deceased family members visiting their loved one’s as animals, with the example given, in the book, being that of birds.
-The inside of the back cover signed: Patty Anne.
+Shortly after Bane’s family moved out of the house on Main Street they lost both Bane’s maternal grandfather↗ and his mother’s oldest sister in near succession.
+Bane had been extremely close to both and is blessed to have spent so much time with them.
+After Patti Anne’s funeral Bane and his mother traveled to visit another of his aunts in Sarasota, Florida.
+On the seventh day — after his aunt’s passing— a bird greeted Bane and his mother, who were swimming alone at an isolated neighborhood pool.
+For some twenty minutes the bird climbed on them, allowed them to stroke her feather’s softly, and jumped down and back up into their laps repeatedly.
+Two days later, Bane’s mother, while reading a book that his aunt had left in Florida on her final visit, happened upon a chapter chronicling stories of deceased family members visiting their loved one’s as animals, with the example given, in the book, being that of birds.
+The inside of the back cover signed: Patti Anne.

-In the summer of 1994 — when Bane was six years old — his family visited the historic Boone’s Tavern in Berea, Kentucky.
+In April of 1994 Bane’s family visited the historic Boone’s Tavern in Berea, Kentucky in celebration of his grandmother’s↗ birthday.
 As the family was waiting to be seated, the Dalia Lama (complete with an entourage of monks) strolled uncannily into the restaurant lobby.
-Not only did the family spend several awkward minutes in the lobby gawking at His Holiness, they just so happened to exit the restaurant at the exact same moment as Tenzin Gyatso, walking through the parking lot simultaneously, each group piling into their respective vans, and departing.
-Such a random and completely unexpected occurrence (in a small town in rural Kentucky) is that much stranger given that it is the only time in Bane’s life that he has eaten at the restaurant, and one of only two recorded trips the Dalia Lama has made to the Bluegrass State.
+Not only did the family spend several awkward minutes in the lobby gawking at His Holiness, they just so happened to exit the restaurant simultaneously.
+Such a random and completely unexpected occurrence — in a small town in rural Kentucky — is that much stranger given that it is the only time in Bane’s life that he has eaten at the restaurant, and one of only two recorded trips↗ that Tenzin Gyatso has made to the Bluegrass State.

-Two years prior, Bane played his entire first season of tee ball missing all seven of his front teeth, after his sister had kicked him, while he attempted to capture the remote control (by force) over the couch — face planting into the corner of his grandparents coffee table.
+Two years prior, Bane played his entire first season of tee ball missing all seven of his front teeth after his sister kicked him over the couch — during a failed attempt to capture the remote control by force — face planting into the corner of his grandparent’s coffee table.
 Fortunately, Bane is extremely blessed to have wonderful parents.
-Despite notable financial struggles the hardworking duo managed to come up with the funds for an early private education.
-In fifth grade, on the final day of his elementary school life, after having made the rocky transition to local public school (where he would spend the remainder of his primary and secondary education) Bane found himself faced with three teachers and the janitor, alone on the dodge ball field — after all ~50 of his peers had been eliminated by the Garth Elementary School staff.
+Despite notable financial struggles the hardworking duo managed to scrape together funding for a private elementary school education.
+In fifth grade, on the final day of his elementary school life, after having made the rocky transition to local public school (where he would spend the remainder of his primary and secondary education) Bane found himself faced with three teachers and the janitor, alone on the dodge ball field — after some fifty of his peers had been eliminated by the Garth Elementary School staff.
 Despite their best shots, the teachers and janitor were unable to hit the smallest kid in class.
-After wisely collecting all of the balls, Bane managed to picked them off, one by one, winning the “Field Day” game for his graduating class (a transformational moment for a child who would continue for years to be smallest among his peers, with his pediatrician statistically estimating his future height at 8 inches less than it ultimately became).
+After collecting all of the balls, Bane managed to picked them off, one by one, winning the “Field Day” game for his graduating class — a pivotal moment for a child whose pediatrician would statistically estimate his future height at eight inches less than it ultimately became.

-Later that summer, while playing a round of golf with a friend who lived at the local course, Bane encountered a curious young girl selling balls out of a box on the first hole — somewhat dangerously — from what appeared to be the outer edge of her backyard.
-On the Par 3 second hole, Bane teed up the first of the three balls he had purchased and drained a miraculous (single shot) hole-in-one, witnessed by his best friend — who just so happened to live directly behind the putting green on the same hole.
-By the beginning of that 6th grade year Bane had already tested at a twelfth grade reading level, meticulously combed through the vast array of religious information available on Encarta 97, and e-mailed the nearby Furnace Mountain Zen Retreat Center [pictured below] informing them of his wish to ordain as a novice monastic.
-Five years later he would find himself firmly on track to becoming a physician after taking all of the medical classes available at his high school, winning first place prizes in regional competitions, and attending the National Youth Leadership Conference of Medicine at Emory University.
+Later that summer, while playing a round of golf with a friend who lived at the local course, Bane encountered a curious young girl selling golf balls — somewhat dangerously — out of a box from what appeared to be the outer edge of her backyard.
+On the next hole, Bane teed up the first of the three balls he purchased and drained a miraculous (single shot) hole-in-one, witnessed by his best friend — who just so happened to live directly behind the putting green of the same hole.
+By the end of that 6th grade year Bane had already tested at a twelfth grade reading level, meticulously combed through the vast array of religious information available on Encarta 97, fallen in love with Joseph Campbell’s The Power of Myth, and e-mailed the nearby Furnace Mountain Zen Retreat Center informing them of his wish to ordain as a novice monastic.
+Some five years later he found himself on track to becoming a physician after taking all of the medical classes available at his high school, winning first place prizes in regional competitions, and attending the National Youth Leadership Conference of Medicine at Emory University.
 On the final day of the conference, an elderly African American surgeon boldly stated, to the entire assembly of would be future medical professionals, “if you’re here because you truly want to help people, don’t become a doctor.
 Become a monk…”

 Needless to say, the impressionable youth took the declarative to heart.
-At sixteen, after years of reading and informal meditation attempts, Bane followed through with the retreat center’s original suggestion and attended a traditional four day Zen retreat (sesshin), accompanied by his eldest brother.
+At sixteen, after years of informal meditation attempts and lots of reading, Bane followed through with the retreat center’s original suggestion and attended a traditional four day retreat (sesshin), accompanied by his eldest brother.
 During his second koan interview with the abbot (dokusan), on the third day of retreat, Zen Master Dae Gak sparked a direct experience of Śūnyatā, and, after boisterously laughing for an extended period, heralded it as “our first enlightening experience.”
-The staggering depth and range of that singular breakthrough is perhaps most evident in the hundreds of haiku-like poems that he composed in the fifteen years that followed.
+The staggering depth and range of that singular breakthrough is perhaps most evident in the hundreds of haiku-like poems he composed in the fifteen years that followed.
 In the lingering postmodern milieu, Bane continues to regard short-form poetry as a unique avenue for navigating multi-faceted and paradoxical dimensions of truth in ways that are palatable to the brevity required of hyper-technological information culture, yet robust enough to meaningfully grapple with the complexity and disconcerting ambiguities of life in 2020 [WORKS↗].